You are here

 There are many reasons that downloading the entire data set is not a good idea.

 - Each data set has over 100,000 variables.
 With several thousand respondents in each cohort, this involves several hundred million data points.
-To download the entire 2-4 gigabyte file would take several hours and require a significant amount of storage space on your computer.
+Downloading the entire file may take a significant amount of time and/or storage for some users.

 - The Investigator is designed to help you find the variables you need for your research.
 If you download an ASCII data file, you will have more than 100,000 variables and no way to tell which are the variables of interest for your research.